-In normal operation, the transmitter can operate in either of two modes.
-The encoded mode allows a user to send and receive eight-bit data and control information without first converting it to transmission characters.
-The bypass mode is used for systems in which the encoding and decoding is performed in an external protocol controller.
+In normal operation, the Transmitter can operate in either of two modes.
+The Encoded mode allows a user to send and receive eight-bit data and control information without first converting it to transmission characters.
+The Bypass mode is used for systems in which the encoding and decoding is performed in an external protocol controller.

 In either mode, data is loaded into the Input register of the Transmitter on the rising edge of CKW.
-The input timing and functional response of the Transmitter input can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by an appropriate connection of input signals (see Figure 6 on page 12).
+The input timing and functional response of the Transmitter input can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by an appropriate connection of input signals (see Figure 4).
 Proper operation of the FIFO interface depends upon various FIFO-specific access and response specifications.